-Adam’s experience brings an intimate understanding of the journey of attaining balance and growth in one’s personal and professional life as well as the unique ups and downs that can come with a career in the arts and athletics.
-Successes, draw-backs, achievements, frustrations, and disappointments happen, and it is how we process and master these experiences and emotions that makes all the difference in our growth.
+Adam’s experience brings an intimate understanding of the journey to attaining balance and growth in one’s personal and professional life as well as the unique ups and downs along the way.
+Successes, drawbacks, achievements, frustrations, and disappointments happen, and it is how we process and master these experiences and emotions that makes all the difference in our growth.

-Adam has professional experience working with individuals who do or have experienced anxiety, depression, addiction, life transitions, trauma, relationship issues, and everyday challenges.
-Adam utilizes an eclectic and collaborative approach via a strengths-based, psychodynamic, behavioral, and trauma-informed lens through the use of elements of Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
-Adam’s goal with his clients is to guide them to discovering or re-discovering their worth and identity, support them on the path in being the best version of themselves, and empower them to act on life, instead of reacting to it.
+At CFC, Adam’s primary focus is supporting adolescents, young adults, and adults who have or are experiencing challenges with trauma, attachment, emotional regulation, relationship issues, work-life balance, anxiety, depression, addiction, and life transitions.
+Adam utilizes an eclectic and collaborative approach via a strengths-based, psychodynamic, emotionally focused, and trauma-informed lens through the use of Acceptance and Commitment Therapy (ACT) and Dialectical Behavior Therapy (DBT).
+Adam’s goal with his clients is to help them discover, embrace, and honor their identity, true self, and worth.
+Adam supports his clients by guiding them on the path in being the best version of themselves and empowering them to act on life, instead of reacting to it.